julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 A sharper cousin of mugwort, burned to **ward off disease** and **malicious spirits**.
 Especially potent in ancestral rituals or protection rites.

 **Folk Practice:** Hung and burned during Chinese Ghost Festival.
 In parts of the Balkans, tossed into ritual fires near cemeteries.

 ---

+### 11. Yarrow (Achillea millefolium) — Eurasia, North America
+Bitter, protective smoke used for divination and boundary-setting.
+Found wild across temperate zones, easily cultivated in any garden.
+No harvesting pressure on wild populations.

+**Folk Practice:** In Scottish folk magic, yarrow was dried and burned before battle or legal proceedings for courage and clear sight.
+Chinese tradition used it for casting the I Ching.

+---